 Most public safety departments are funded by their governing agency or board, such as a city council.
 Most governments have a “use it or lose it” governance on annual fiscal budgets, and core projects can be at least partially funded with leftover budget monies at the end of the fiscal year.
 If your department would like to pursue this type of funding, it is imperative that you have a drawing and proposal on hand when these funds become available, because the funds are used up quickly.

 Some agencies are finding that it makes sense to share evidence storage warehouses and other facilities in order to pool resources and eliminate duplicated services.
 We can help make the most of your investment by designing a storage system that optimizes the available space.
 Check out our guide to start planning a joint facility.

 Many purchases for new equipment can be made using a purchasing contract in order to avoid the bidding process and ensure you’re getting the best possible price.
-Spacesaver has a variety of contracts, partnerships and teaming agreements that give you a number of choices for procurement, including GSA, NJPA, National IPA, and various state contracts.
+Spacesaver has a variety of contracts, partnerships and teaming agreements that give you a number of choices for procurement, including GSA, Sourcewell, and various state contracts.

 Contracts and other funding options can make your project a reality.
 We’ll help you understand your options.